 Your Engagement Manager is your partner in ensuring your virtual assistant service is effective.
-They take all of your ideas, questions, and concerns and use that info to better train your assistant and make sure you that you get maximum value.
+They take all of your ideas, questions, and concerns and use that info to better train your assistant and make sure you get maximum value.

 This article will teach you how to leverage your Engagement Manager to: